-Each value is accompanied by four statements that try to capture what living this value means for us.
+Each value is accompanied by four statements capturing what living this value means for us.

-Our third value, “Continuously Improve,” means four things for us:
+Our third value, “Continuously Improve,” means four things to us:

-Value 3b is our topic today: Follow the Blue Raven Six-Step problem-solving approach.
+Value 3B is: Follow the Blue Raven Solar six-step problem-solving approach.

 The six-step problem solving process begins with problem identification.
-From experience, I know that if you ask somebody how they know whether something is a problem, you will typically get a blank stare in return.
+From experience, I know if you ask someone how they know whether something is a problem, you will typically get a blank stare in return.

-First, you need the data about the current condition.
+First, you need data about the current condition.
 What are the facts?

 Next, you need a target condition.
 What is the goal?